 If you have information on new climbing routes to submit for inclusion

-in a future edition of Island Alpine Select please read the following guidelines.
+in a future edition of Island Alpine Climbing please read the following guidelines.

-• Island Alpine Select focuses on technical climbing routes (3rd, 4th, 5th Class and technical ice climbs) and the mountains where these are found.
-A list of peaks to be covered in the book can be found here> In addition to alpine mountain routes some subalpine rock and ice climbs (eg: ice climbing at Boston Lake) will also be covered.
+• Island Alpine Climbing focuses on technical climbing routes (3rd, 4th, 5th Class and technical ice climbs) and the mountains where these are found.
+A list of peaks to be covered in the book can be found here> In addition to alpine mountain routes some subalpine rock and ice climbs (eg: ice climbing at Boston Lake) are also included.

 • Please submit your information digitally by email.
 Climbing route locations are best illustrated by submitting two photographs, one photo of the mountain with the route clearly marked and a second clean copy which we can use to draw our own line and other neighbouring routes.
 Ideally there should be no person visible in the photo and ideally the image should show some of the surrounding features and not be too tightly cropped on the climb.

-• Please include a written pitch-by-pitch route description, including approach details, any relevant technical grades and first ascentionists names and the date(s).The grading systems used in Island Alpine Select are: Yosemite Decimal System, NCCS alpine commitment grade, French Alpine Grade, Scottish Winter grades and Classic Aid Grades.
+• Please include a written pitch-by-pitch route description, including approach details, any relevant technical grades and first ascentionists names and the date(s).The grading systems used in Island Alpine Climbing are: Yosemite Decimal System, NCCS alpine commitment grade, French Alpine Grade, Scottish Winter, Mixed Climbing grades and Classic Aid Grades.
 For information on comparative grading systems see Alpinist Magazine's excellent description and chart here>

 • Photographs need to be the best resolution available so for your 'clean' version please just submit the original file size from the camera as a colour jpeg.
 Please do not submit RAW files or convert your image to black and white.
 If you are not familar with image file resolution try checking the file size (in the Finder on a Mac or Explorer on Windows).
 A full resolution file should be around 3MB in size.
 We don't always need an image of the mountain though, (we have thousands on file) so don't sweat it.
 The most important thing is to see where your route is.